kevincamussi/study_c-/README.md

 **3. Running the Application**

 **Open the Project:** Open the project in Visual Studio 2022.
-**Build the Project:** Make sure to build the solution by going to Build > Build Solution.
 **Start the Application:** Run the application by pressing F5 or clicking the Start button.

 **4. Using the Application**